 Just wanted to drop everyone a mid-month update to let you all know I booked my ticket last week and Tajikistan is happening again!
 Everyone seems so puzzled as to why I’m going back, rather than somewhere new but I think they must have missed all those photos and posts about my travel there last year……

-A few clicks and a little flight searching later I was booked in route to Khujand with a couple days to spare back in Moldova (oh, and not to mention a $3,900 cheaper flight!).
+A few clicks and a little flight searching later I was booked en route to Khujand with a couple of days to spare back in Moldova (oh, and not to mention a $3,900 cheaper flight!).
 I’m actually really excited to return to Moldova, to see what it looks like now and if it’s changed much.
 I also speak a whole hell of a lot more Russian since my last visit to Moldova, so that should make things a bit easier since Russian is still widely understood even though Romanian/Moldovan is the officially recognized language.

 *I wrote that post almost two years ago exactly.
 It’s probably a train wreck of an article.

-So what am I gonna do for my short visit in Moldova?
+So what am I gonna do for my short visit to Moldova?
 Not sure yet.
 I’d like to just kick back and have fun in the city, maybe make the jaunt over to Tiraspol and check out the little capital of the country that doesn’t really exist (Transnistria), visit Cricova, maybe make some time for Orhuel Vecchi and of course spend some time enjoying Chisinau.

-I’m trying to secure a damn-near-impossible to obtain permit to visit Lake Sarez (wish me luck!), and I am hoping to explore more of the Bartang Highway area this year (fingers crossed the road is in better condition, but I’m not gonna hold my breath), and of course check out more hiking in the Pamirs.
+I’m trying to secure a damn-near-impossible to obtain a permit to visit Lake Sarez (wish me luck!), and I am hoping to explore more of the Bartang Highway area this year (fingers crossed the road is in better condition, but I’m not gonna hold my breath), and of course check out more hiking in the Pamirs.
 And of course, so far, this will be a solo go again.

-After Tajikistan I’d like to make it back into Turkmenistan to re-visit the Door to Hell since it’s just so strange and well, rumor has it that the government is trying to put it out.
+After Tajikistan, I’d like to make it back into Turkmenistan to re-visit the Door to Hell since it’s just so strange and well, rumor has it that the government is trying to put it out.
 Ultimately I will end up in Cyprus after my time in Central Asia to visit a friend who is moving there, which is pretty exciting to me since I have never been!